jeffkush-sdi/Pharma--Sample-GA4-Schema/docs/gtm-scripts/kenvue-corporate-gtm-script.md

-# Kenvue DXP GLobal GTM Code
+# GLobal GTM Code
-This document is a quick reference to implement the Global GTM Container across all Kenvue Corporate sites.
-For any questions regarding this content please contact Steven Rowe - srowe32@its.jnj.com
+This document is a quick reference to implement the Global GTM Container across all sites.

 ## HTML Code
 Add the following snippet to every page inside the `<head>` tag as possible: